Carlos Grangel

-Carlos Grangel (born 28 November 1963 in Barcelona) is a Spanish character designer for animated films.
+Carlos Grangel is a Spanish character designer for animated films.

 Career

 He started out as a comic book artist, drawing Fix und Foxi for the German market from the mid-80s to 1994 and Disney comics (Brer Rabbit) for the Dutch market in 1994/95.
 Afterwards he moved to DreamWorks Animation, where his credits include The Road to El Dorado (2000), Spirit: Stallion of the Cimarron (2002), Shark Tale (2004) and Madagascar (2005).
 He also worked on Tim Burton's Corpse Bride (2005).

 He owns Grangel Studios along with his brother Jordi.
-He loves challenges such as creating Nemo.